 Run Nmap enumeration scan to discover the open ports and services running on the target host.

 Nmap reveals HTTP service running on port 80.
 Also, the directories discovered in the HTTP-enum scan points to the WordPress login page.

 Browse to the login page of WordPress http://*target IP*/wp-login as shown in the screenshot below:

-WPScan is scanner built for enumerating and bruteforcing the usernames and password for WordPress.
+WPScan is a scanner built for enumerating and brute-forcing the usernames and passwords for WordPress.

 Let us first enumerate a user enumeration scan to discover the user accounts linked with WordPress using the below command: